 - a.
-Registration and License to work a factory: We are required to obtain license under the Factories Act, 1948 in relation to our manufacturing facilities located at Unit I, Unit II and Sarigam Unit.
+Registration and License to run a factory: We are required to obtain license under the Factories Act, 1948 in relation to our manufacturing facilities located at Unit I, Unit II and Sarigam Unit.
 Our Company has obtained the factories licenses, all of them are valid till December 31, 2023, December 31, 2024, and December 31, 2023 respectively. - b.
 Environmental registrations: We have obtained the relevant consents from the Gujarat Pollution Control Board for the establishment of our manufacturing facilities at Unit I, Unit II and Sarigam Unit, under the Water (Prevention and Control of Pollution) Act, 1974; Air (Prevention and Control of Pollution), Act, 1981 and authorization under Hazardous Waste (Management, Handling & Transboundary Movement) Rules, 2008.
 Our consents for our manufacturing units viz.
 Unit I, Unit II and Sarigam Unit are valid till December 28, 2024, December 18, 2024 and October 24, 2024 respectively.
+Further, we have also obtained provisional consolidated consent and authorization bearing number AWH-43702 for our manufacturing facilities at Sarigam under the Water (Prevention and Control of Pollution) Act, 1974; Air (Prevention and Control of Pollution), Act, 1981 and authorization under Hazardous Waste (Management, Handling & Transboundary Movement) Rules, 2008 which is valid till August 13, 2025.